zzzprojects/docs/dapper-tutorial.net/pages/getting-started/step-by-step-tutorial.md

  - Easy handling of SQL query
  - Multiple query support
  - Support and easy handling of stored procedures
- - Operating directly on IDbConnection interface
+ - Operating directly on the `IDbConnection` interface
  - Bulk data insert functionality

 ## How to Install Dapper?

 To install Dapper using Visual Studio, you can follow these steps:

 ### Step 1